Understanding the Risks

 1. Dividends are declared, not promised

 Every payment requires a decision by the issuer’s board of directors.
 Unlike bond interest, a preferred dividend is not a contractual debt — it can be reduced, deferred, or suspended without triggering a default.
-Both issuers have strong commercial reasons to keep paying (their entire capital-raising model depends on it), but "strong incentive" is not the same as "guarantee".
+All three issuers have strong commercial reasons to keep paying (their entire capital-raising model depends on it), but "strong incentive" is not the same as "guarantee".
 Check whether the instrument is cumulative — meaning missed payments accrue and must be settled before common shareholders receive anything — in each prospectus.

 2. The dividend rate can change